 Changes in heart rate and in breathing are common as the body prepares for the flight or fight reaction that follows anger and hostility.
 Increasing anger also can trigger higher levels of anxiety in people with anxiety disorders.
 These fear, anxiety, and anger caused changes result in more blood flow to the muscles and less to things like digestion and rational thinking.

 High anger is well-known to cause violence towards others but recently it has been recognized as a cause of self-harm also.
 Angering yourself, regardless of the provocation, can result in impairment of your physical health.

 The result of anger is a flooding of the nervous system with stress hormones resulting in physical problems including, headache, digestion problems, abdominal pain, insomnia, skin problems, such as eczema, heart attack, stroke and many others.
 Not only does high levels of anger increase your risk of heart disease, anger can impede the healing process if you have suffered heart damage.

 Anger can increase your blood sugar levels, especially a problem for those with diabetes.
 Another common reaction to anger is to begin to sweat.
 Uncontrolled anger can reduce your immunity and increase the risk of getting colds or flu.
 Some research has shown correlations between high levels of anger and cancer.

 For people in recovery from substance abuse or mental health issues, anger can be a trigger for relapse.
-If you are in recovery or have uncontrolled anger, the cost of that anger, whether you show it or not can be unbearable high.
+If you are in recovery or have uncontrolled anger, the cost of that anger, whether you show it or not can be unbearably high.